akyoto/q/docs/readme.md

 ## Syntax

 Q encourages code editors to implement multiple syntaxes for editing.

-A view of the code should be seen as a substantially different format than the underlying model that is saved to disk.
+A view of the code can be substantially different from the underlying model that is saved to disk.

-Although a binary on-disk format was considered, I figured this would be too disruptive for existing workflows and doesn't offer any significant benefits over a text based format.
-Text based formats also stand the test of time because of their simplicity.
-But even if the on-disk format for your code is very similar to what your editor shows you, it's important to conceptually realize that one is just a temporary view for editing and the other is just a form of persistent data storage.
+It's important to conceptually realize that one is just a temporary view for editing and the other is a form of persistent data storage.

-It is absolutely possible that an editor could offer editing in a Python-like whitespace-significant view while saving the file in the standard format using curly braces `{}` to denote the start and end of code blocks, should the programmer wish to do so.
+It is absolutely possible that an editor could offer editing in a Python-like whitespace-significant view.

-It is also possible to offer visual editing with a node-based system similar to Scratch or Unreal Engine blueprints while saving the code in the standard text based format.
+It is also possible to offer visual editing with a node-based system similar to Scratch or Unreal Engine blueprints.
+In all cases the code that is saved to disk would still use the standard text-based format.

 ## Source